Digital-Tvilling/react-jsoncanvas/README.md

 ## Current state/todo/needed
 Provide a [Vite]() environment with a proper package.json to run this example in.

 For now se imports in index.tsx to see the dependencies.
-Other dependencies which is not strictly necessary is [Tailwindcss]().
+Other dependencies which is not strictly necessary, but is being used is [Tailwindcss]().

 We aim to minimize external css files to keep React components as composable as possible.